-For information on these courses, check individual providers' websites and to keep up-to-date with changes, please check Bar Standards Board
+For information on these courses, check individual providers' websites and to keep up-to-date with changes, please check the Bar Standards Board website.

 The following ten organisations (Authorised Education Training Organisations or AETOs in the new BSB terminology) are authorised to deliver Bar training.

 - The Inns of Court College of Advocacy

 - The City Law School, City, University of London